arjentienkamp/ngx-mat-calendar/README.md

 ## Features
 - Display a day/week/month calendar with your events
-- Navigate between weeks, jump to today
+- Navigate between days/weeks/months, jump to today
-- Focus on current time on initialization
 - Use a custom component for rendering events
 - Uses colors of your Material theme
 - Locale can be set